 How do I calculate or check my total super balance?

 If you are in retirement phase, your TSB is on your transfer balance account, which you can access via the myGov website.

 If you are in accumulation phase, your super fund can tell you your TSB (remember to add all the values if you have multiple super funds).
 And if you have an SMSF, your platform administrator should keep a tally of the amount on your account.

 Remember that your total super balance is the sum of your accumulation and retirement phase accounts value if you have both.

 Currently total super balance reporting is done annually via the member’s contribution statement (MCS) for APRA funds or an SMSF annual return for SMSF members.

 If the amount reported on the MCS does not accurately reflect the accumulation phase value (APV) or retirement phase value (RPV) funds can report the new amount to the ATO via the transfer balance account report (TBAR).
 This information would then override the MCS or the SMSF annual return for TSB purposes only.

 The ATO has asked that these TBAR notifications be lodged before or with the MCS or SMSF annual return and has said that the additional reporting is optional and at the discretion of funds.

-Also, when SMSF members have a capped defined benefit incomes stream and either an accumulation interest or a market-linked retirement phase interest in the SMSF, if they need to submit a TBAR they need to provide one for every account they have in the SMSF.
+Also, SMSF members with a capped defined benefit income stream and either an accumulation interest or a market-linked retirement phase interest in the SMSF who need to submit a TBAR must provide one for every account they have in the SMSF.